Fatheras/Chat/README.md

 -express framework.
 Used earlier, a simple minimalistic framework

 -socket.io.
-I didn't use it until this moment, it was necessary to create a real-time application.
+I didn't use it until this moment, it is necessary to create a real-time application.
 Has caused most difficulties

 -ejs.
 Used earlier, I liked the syntax more than other similar templates